-A’Dair, Michael & Ray, Wm. — Shakespeare Was Really Edward De Vere
+A’Dair, Michael & Ray, William — Shakespeare Was Really Edward De Vere

 Click here to begin listening.

-McMichael, Frank & Shoemaker, Richard: Local Government v. the People, Part One
+McMichael, Frank & Shoemaker, Richard — Local Government v. the People

-Frank McMichael recommends “Coercion: Why We Listen to What ‘They’ Say, by Douglas Rushkoff.
+Richard Shoemaker recommends, “Longitude,” by Dava Sobel.
+Frank McMichael recommends, “Coercion: Why We Listen to What ‘They’ Say,” by Douglas Rushkoff.

 Lappe, Francis Moore - Toward Understanding the Predicament

-There is a lot of discussion about hope in this time of the pending local to international uncertainties.
-Francis Moore Lappe, author of “Diet for a Small Planet,” discusses the need to give up some old assumptions in her new book “Getting a Grip: Clarity, Creativity and Courage in a World Gone Mad.”
+There is a lot of discussion about hope in this time of the pending election for president.
+Francis Moore Lappe, author of, “Diet for a Small Planet,” discusses the need to give up certain old assumptions in her new book, “Getting a Grip: Clarity, Creativity and Courage in a World Gone Mad.”
 One path to abandoning old assumptions comes from curiosity, which is also a guiding principal for this program.
+When I visited with Francis Moore Lappe on Feburary 20, 2008, from her office in Cambridge, Massachusetts, we discussed curiosity and her reflection that she should have included “curiosity” in her title of, “Getting a Grip.”

 Click here to begin listening.